- Rudolf Nureyev

 If you can't get to Paris, take a trip to the top of Blackpool Tower, but don't forget to peek in to the fantastic Ballroom and Circus at the base of the tower

-Dorset: The Russell-Cotes Art Gallery and Museum, East Cliff, Bournemouth
+Visit: the Russell-Cotes Art Gallery and Museum, East Cliff, Bournemouth

 Ken Russell’s typically energetic and imaginative, if overlong, biopic of the silent star (played by dancer Rudolph Nureyev) certainly has its moments, and the mix of luscious deco sets and imaginatively chosen locations makes it look a million dollars.